Mechanical System Installation#

 1. Support preparation |

-Verify that the rail is clean and firmly fixed. |
+check that the rail is clean and securely fastened. |

 2. Unpacking |

-Remove the VisionController from the packaging, taking care not to damage the connectors.
-Verify product integrity. |
+Take the VisionController out of its packaging, taking care not to damage the connectors.
+Check the integrity of the product. |

 3. Fixing |

-Hook the device onto the rail and slide it until it clicks into position. |
+Hook the device by sliding it onto the rail until it clicks into place. |

 Warning